Fabio-A-Sa/Y1S2-Programming/Tic Tac Toe ++/README.md

 ## Game

-Person project, using C++ language, that includes much of the knowledge acquired in the practical and theorical lectures, namely:
+Personal project, using C++ language, that includes much of the knowledge acquired in the practical and theorical lectures, namely:

 - Input / Output Stream and self-validation;
 - Functions;